4ndrej/essentials/README.md

     wget https://raw.github.com/4ndrej/essentials/master/f17-core.sh

-Then edit the script or run it as is.
+Then maybe edit the script to fit your needs or run it as is.

 How can I help?
 ---------------

-Once you have [forked the project][github-forking] send a [pull request][github-pull-requests] to improve this little script collection.
+Once you have **forked the project**, send a **pull request** to improve this little script collection.